Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 The remaining 141 zones are contiguous with the more numerous (n = 6791) 2011 zones (fig. 1).
 Because many of 2001 MSOAs were split-up into small 2011 zones, the solution was not as simple as allocating the misfits to the nearest 2011 zones.
-Instead we took advantage of the unchanging geometry of the OA zones and calculated incomplete records by aggregating 2001 data from OA-zones in each incomplete 2011 zone.
+Instead, we took advantage of the unchanging geometry of the OA zones and calculated incomplete records by aggregating 2001 data from OA-zones in each incomplete 2011 zone.